DFKI-NLP/kibad-llm/src/kibad_llm/data_integration/README.md

 - psycopg2

 ### environment
-create a .env file with the credentials set in the pgadmin gui:
+create a .env file with the credentials set in the docker compose:
 ```
 DB_USER=<username-here>
 DB_PASSWORD=<password-here>